Before the use of computerized automotive sensors, fixing a car was way easier.

 Oxygen Sensors (O2) automotive sensors

 So, oxygen sensors (O2) are in a class all their own.
 Consequently, they have a material inside them, that creates a voltage (about 450 mV).
 Because, of having a difference in oxygen content on each side of the sensor.
-Therefore, the greater the difference, the higher the voltage (this pegs out just below 1 volt).
+Consequently, the greater the difference, the higher the voltage (this pegs out just below 1 volt).